chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 - Solvers: ``lethe-fluid-sharp``
 - Transient problem
-- Complex static solid defined by a surface grid (STL) and modeled with the sharp immersed boundary method
+- Complex static solid defined by a surface grid (STL) and modeled with the Radial Basis Function (RBF) sharp immersed boundary method

 ----------------------------